-- 4. The amount of required off-Street Parking Spaces for individual uses shall meet the applicable requirements of Chapter 15 for lighting, Loading Spaces and landscaping. - C. Signs (Amended Ord.
-416 eff.
-6/23/2021)
+- 3. See also Section 15.01 for general parking area requirements. - 4.
+The amount of required off-Street Parking Spaces for individual uses shall be determined in accordance with the following table and shall meet the applicable requirements of Chapter 15 for lighting, Loading Spaces and landscaping.